gevorg/http-auth/README.md

 ## Issues

-You can find list of issue using [this link](http://github.com/gevorg/http-auth/issues).
+You can find list of issues using [this link](http://github.com/gevorg/http-auth/issues).

 ## License